Employer brand

 #1 Have regular project planning meetings.
 Attend these meetings with a full understanding of team capacity.
 When booking time in, ensure you leave room to allow for ad hoc tasks.

 #2 Put regular task management reviews in place, alongside quarterly team structure meetings.
 Determine the full remit of responsibilities for each team member and ensure they are communicated, this way they can flag any requests coming to them outside of their duties.
-This will also help you identify recruitment needs.
+This will also help you identify talent acquisition needs.

 #3 Create a culture of ‘working smarter not harder’.
-Encourage employees to find new and innovative ways to do their job.
-This could be anything from investing in tech and software to hiring interns.
+Encourage employees to find new and innovative ways to do their job to improve employee retention.

 Flexibility and work-life balance